openstack/charm-mysql-innodb-cluster/src/README.md

 ## TLS

-TLS communication between MySQL InnoDB Cluster and its cloud clients is supported.
+TLS communication between MySQL InnoDB Cluster and its cloud clients is supported out of the box via a self-signed CA certificate bundled within MySQL itself.

-Due to the circular dependency between the vault and mysql-innodb-cluster applications, the enablement of this feature can only be done post-deployment (once vault has been initialised and has a root Certificate Authority).
+A better option is to use a certificate signed by a Vault-based CA. This can be done once Vault has been initialised and has a root CA:

-Enable database TLS communication with this relation:

     juju add-relation mysql-innodb-cluster:certificates vault:certificates

+See the [vault][vault-charm-readme] charm README for more information.

 ## Actions